electro-framework/framework/README.md

-# Mosaic
+# Matisse

-## What is Mosaic?
+## What is Matisse?

-Mosaic is a component-based template engine for PHP web applications.
+Matisse is a component-based template engine for PHP web applications.

-Mosaic generates an HTML document by combining a source (template) document with data fetched from your domain model.
+Matisse generates an HTML document by combining a source (template) document with data fetched from your domain model.

 The source template is a text file with XHTML markup where, besides common HTML tags, components can be specified using special tags prefixed with `c:` for components or `p:` for component parameters.

-Example:
+Example of a Matisse template:

 ```HTML
 <h1>Some HTML text</h1>